Furnace Repair Checklist

 - Insert the new filter with the arrow motioning toward the heater to avoid damage.

 Flat filters ought to be replaced once a month, while pleated filters should last about three months.
-You can also buy a washable filter that will work for about 10 years.
 If you have children or pets, you may have to put in a new filter sooner.

 To make changing your filter easier in the future, use a permanent pen on your heating system housing or ductwork to list the airflow direction and filter size.